How We Teach Maths

 As a school, we teach using the CPA approach – Concrete, Pictorial, Abstract.
 As part of our mathematics teaching, our school has invested in a range of mathematical equipment including Numicon, multilink, Base 10/dienes, place value counters, iPads and apps, Beebots, measuring and modelling equipment which is used throughout the school.
 Daily lessons will often incorporate the use of a range of apparatus and practical teaching resources with pupils being encouraged to explore their understanding and consolidate their learning through building, drawing, writing and speaking around mathematical concepts.

-Every child in KS2 has a MyMaths login for them to access additional mathematical activities either at school or at home.
-Children can use this to practise number skills and mental calculation, as well as complete their homework.
+Every child in KS2 has a TTRockstars login for them to access times-table activities either at school or at home.

 Our Calculation Policy

 At Isleham CE Primary School, our calculation policy has been developed to ensure that by the end of Year 6 all children:

 - Have a secure knowledge of number facts and good understanding of the four operations;

 - Are able to use this knowledge and understanding to carry out calculations mentally, to apply general strategies when using one-digit and two-digit numbers and more specific strategies for calculations involving bigger numbers;

 - Make use of diagrams and informal notes to help record steps and parts of answers when using mental methods that generate more information than can be kept in their heads;

 - Have an efficient, reliable, compact written method of calculation for each operation that they can apply with confidence when undertaking calculations that they cannot carry out mentally;